Ask the Money Coach: Left Out of the Household Budget

-Right now, I’m a SAHM (stay-at-home mom) with a 6-year-old, 3-year-old, and a 9-month-old.
+I’m a SAHM (stay-at-home mom) with a 6-year-old, 3-year-old, and 9-month-old.
 I know that I’m fortunate to be able to spend the extra time with my kids, but I have no idea what is ACTUALLY going on with our money.

 I get an allowance for groceries, but to be honest, I pull a little extra out to spend on the occasional Starbucks or to get my hair and nails done.
-Every time I ask my husband about money, he gets defensive and asks how much I need.
-I really just want to know what is going where.
+Whenever I ask my husband about money, he gets defensive and asks how much I need.
+I just want to know what is going where.

 Dear In Love and in the Dark,

 The beauty of marriage is that it’s designed to be a partnership.
-That may not sound very sexy, (though marital money management sounds pretty romantic to me), and I get that it’s not the happily-ever-after we are sold as kids.
+That may not sound very sexy, though marital money management sounds pretty romantic to me.
+I get that it’s not the happily-ever-after we are sold as kids.
 However, welcome to the 21st century, where GenZers are as practical in their relationships as the Boomers were fantastical.
-It’s a fact, marriage has a lot of the same legal implications as a small business.
-You are joint decision-makers.
-You also need each other to play their role so you can play yours.
-Lastly, you are both legally responsible for and own half of your wealth, assets, debt, social security and retirement funds.
+It’s a fact; marriage has many of the same legal implications as a small business.
+You are joint decision-makers who need each other to play their role so you can play yours.
+Lastly, you are both legally responsible for and own half of your wealth, assets, debt, social security, and retirement funds.

-The topic of growing your wealth as a family, i.e. managing your money, your future and your kids’ future, can be an incredibly bonding topic if both parties see it as something they get to grow together.
-If there is ever a time when “stronger together” is applicable, it’s in regards to a husband and wife (or wife and wife or husband and husband!) managing their money and lifestyle.
-Whatever role you take, from wage-earner to SAHM to making all the household purchases, your partnership is stronger because there are two people contributing to making your family (aka the business of your family) successful.
+The topic of growing your wealth as a family (i.e., managing your money, your future, and your kids’ future) can be incredibly bonding if both parties see it as something they get to develop together.
+If there is ever a time when “stronger together” is applicable, it’s when partners manage their money and lifestyle together.
+Whatever role you take, from wage-earner to SAHM to making all the household purchases, your partnership is stronger because two people are contributing to making your family (aka the business of your family) successful.
 In the world of economics, two contributing adults increase your financial picture faster than just one.

-So try approaching the conversation from a place of partnership, support and acknowledgment for each of your contributions to the family.
-See if you can start the conversation from a macro-level, what do you both want out of the next three years, five years, ten years.
-Then work backwards to what that means for the current day-to-day choices you both make on the reg.
-Add to the discussion the topic of legacy and what you want to pass onto your kids, and hopefully, that helps you set the foundation for a healthy and productive conversation.
+Try approaching the conversation from a place of partnership, support, and acknowledgment of each partner’s contributions to the family.
+See if you can start the conversation from a macro level.
+What do you want from the next three, five, and ten years?
+Then work backward to determine what that means for the current day-to-day choices you both make.
+Add to the discussion the topic of legacy and what you want to pass on to your kids.
+Hopefully, that helps you set the foundation for a healthy and productive conversation.